Most small business owners consider talent to be their greatest asset; however, acquiring talent has become a laborious

 - Select candidates for assessment and evaluate them to determine their skills and attributes using a proven assessment tool.
 Use success profiles to help determine which behavioral traits are important for that position.

-- Schedule and conduct candidate interviews using a consistent set of 10 or 12 questions to maintain a structured interview and have sound basis for comparison.
+- Schedule and conduct candidate interviews using a consistent set of 10 or 12 questions to maintain a structured interview and have a sound basis for comparison.

 - Run a background check to uncover any potential problems not revealed by previous testing and interviews.

 Taking the time to plan out how new hires will be introduced into your company will affect their future performance, ability to achieve stated goals and overall satisfaction.
 Use this onboarding process to guide you in making changes to your existing process.

 - Create an agenda for your new employee’s first week.